simon-frankau/big-classic-mac/README.md

  * Search for unreferenced code -  look for bra, b, rts, jmp.
  * Check inferred flows, see if Ghidra is right.
  * Look for remaing 4 char codes treated as longs.
- * Search for "0x4" to find absolute ROM references.
  * Investigate structure of FONT resources.

 ## Notes for reversing